 Nobody enjoys a stuffy nose or a tight chest, your dog included.
-Not only does nasal and chest congestion make breathing difficult for him, it can also decrease their sense of smell, cause coughing and make playtime no fun.
+Not only does nasal and chest congestion make breathing difficult for them, it can also decrease their sense of smell, cause coughing, and make playtime no fun.

 Can Dogs Get Colds or Get Congested?

 Yes, dogs get upper respiratory infections just like people do.
 And they get respiratory infections the same way humans do: by encountering germs.
 This can occur at boarding and grooming facilities, doggy daycare, the vet’s office, dog parks, or even from dogs passing by and smelling each other through the backyard fence.

 How Do You Know When a Dog is Congested?

 A lot of symptoms can accompany a dog’s congestion.
 Take note of anything unusual, as it will help your vet diagnose the issue.
 Frequent symptoms include:

 Let’s look at different causes of congestion in dogs and what can be done to make your dog feel better fast.